-- Compulsory attendance of at least 90% for practical tutor-led activities and of 100% for elective courses: - Compulsory attendance of at least 67% of classroom teaching.
+- Compulsory attendance of at least 90% for practical tutor-led activities and of 100% for elective courses and 600 hours for the Practical Training and Assessment; - Compulsory attendance of at least 67% of classroom teaching.
+For one-year courses, the 67% attendance threshold must be attained in both semesters.